bs-enterprises/enterprise-front-end-template/src/components/PageLayout/README.md

           // ... other props
         />
       }
-      showEmptyState={!selectedStudioScope}
+      showEmptyState={!hasData}
       emptyState={
         <EmptyState
-          icon={<Building2 className="h-12 w-12 text-muted-foreground" />}
+          icon={<FileQuestion className="h-12 w-12 text-muted-foreground" />}
-          title="Please select a studio"
+          title="No data available"
-          description="You need to select a studio from the studio selector to view members."
+          description="There is no data to display.
+Try adjusting your filters or add new items."
         />
       }
       bottomPadding="pb-20"  // For fixed pagination
     >
-      <MembersTable
+      <DataTable
         searchTerm={searchTerm}
         activeFilters={activeFilters}
         // ... other props